NetspireStudios/Homecleaning/README.md

 ## 🤝 Contributing

-This is a production website for CleanSpace Cleaning Services.
+This is a production website for Pristine & Clean Cleaning Services.
 For updates or modifications, please contact the development team.

 ## 📞 Support

 For website-related issues or updates:
-- Email: info@cleanspace.com
+- Email: info@pristineandclean.com
 - Phone: +1-555-CLEAN-01

 ## 📄 License

-© 2024 CleanSpace Cleaning Services.
+© 2024 Pristine & Clean Cleaning Services.
 All rights reserved.

 ---

-**Built with ❤️ for CleanSpace Professional Cleaning Services**
+**Built with ❤️ for Pristine & Clean Professional Cleaning Services**